 Once again, engineers found themselves in unknown territory as they experimented with various techniques from stone guideways with wooden beams to iron straps using the same principle.
 They eventually learned the best, most economical design was a wooden beam reinforced with a iron strap supported by wooden crossties.
 Iron strap rails did work although proved incredibly dangerous as worn straps could let go causing the deadly phenomenon of "snake heads," which easily ripped through the floors of early wooden cars and maimed or killed passengers.
 By the 1840s solid iron "T"-rail was introduced, developed by Robert Stevens president of the Camden & Amboy Railroad.
 In January of 1830 the B&O launched service over its first 1.5 miles from a small station in Baltimore at Pratt Street.
 Within just a few months, 13 miles was opened to Ellicotts Mills (today Ellicott City) in May where the railroad constructed a sturdy, two-story stone depot along with a small turntable.
 The location did not offer significant passenger traffic but did serve a local granite quarry, known as Ellicott's Quarries, along with nearby agriculture and less-than-carload freight.
 These early trains all operated with horses as power, trotting along with what was little more than retrofitted carriages.

-A Baltimore & Ohio publicity scene featuring FA-2's with long strings of coal near Orleans Road, West Virginia circa 1950's.
+A Baltimore & Ohio publicity scene featuring FA-2's with a unit coal train and mixed freight near Orleans Road/Sir John's Run, West Virginia circa 1950's.
 This units were later renumbered into the 4000 series.

 That same summer on August 28th the B&O successfully tested Peter Cooper's 2-2-0 "Tom Thumb," a Planet Type steam locomotive.
 It lost its famous race with a horse that day but successfully proved the viability of steam-powered locomotives.
 In early 1831 the B&O placed an order from Phineas Davis of York, Pennsylvania for an 0-4-0 steamer called the York and in time the railroad retired its stable of horses for the iron horse.
 As the 1830s progressed the B&O continued expansion towards the west reaching Frederick in 1831 (via a branch) and Harpers Ferry, Virginia in January, 1837 following a completion of a bridge spanning the Potomac River.
 As construction quickened Cumberland was finally reached on November 5, 1842, a location that throughout the railroad’s existence would be a major division point.
 A further push to the west bogged down as the B&O focused on upgrading its existing property.
 Unfortunately, by the 1840s the railroad was no longer alone as many other new charters and companies were being formed, notably the Pennsylvania Railroad (1846).